Soothsilver/snowride/README.md

 ![Screenshot 2](screenshots/Release2.PNG)

 # `.snow` files
-You can export some configuration (loaded directory, additional paths and path to the runner script) as a `.snow` file.
+You can export some configuration (loaded directory, additional paths, path to the runner script and some settings on the "Run" tab) as a `.snow` file.
 You can then load it into Snowride just like you load a directory.
+You can also manually remove some of the settings from the `.snow` so that they won't be remembered and you'll be able to keep them from one session to another.

 Loading a `.snow` file will load the suite from the directory and also change Snowride's settings to the settings in the `.snow` file.